Problem Solving

 Is Your Web Server Correctly Configured?

-First, check that the Web Update Wizard has been correctly installed.
-The easiest way to validate that the installation is working is to run the Web Update Wizard "Hello World" example.
+First, check that the Software Update Wizard has been correctly installed.
+The easiest way to validate that the installation is working is to run the Software Update Wizard "Hello World" example.

 "Hello World" uses wuw4.dll and either WebUpdateSvc4.exe running as a Windows Service (if you are running on Windows NT or later) or as a Windows executable (if you are running Windows 9x).
 If the test application updates successfully, your installation is correct.